 Run only the images you trustEstimated reading time: 2 minutes

 - The images have not been altered either in the image registry or on their way from the image registry to your UCP cluster.

 With this setting, UCP allows deploying any image as long as the image has been signed.
-It doesn’t matter who signed the image.